Daniel-KM/Omeka-S-module-EasyAdmin/README.md

   each time (ready in modules [Iiif Server] and [Image Server]).
 - [ ] Remove old logs.
 - [ ] A main cleaning task.
+- [ ] Add a checkbox in page assets to optimise assets in batch.
+- [ ] Add a deduplicator for assets (and replace assets used as resource thumbnails and in pages).

 Warning